salesforce/lwc-rfcs/text/0000-portals.md

 ## Adoption strategy

-It's not a breaking change, but it does introduce new API, adoption would initially be from component libraries with support for modals and popups.
+It's not a breaking change, but it does introduce new API, adoption would initially be from component libraries with support for modals/dialogs/prompts and popups.

 ## How we teach this